Even if you’re not a gamer, there’s a good reason why you should listen to the music that plays in the background of video games:

 Paper Mario: The Thousand Year Door

-Micah Bond, SEO Team Lead at Geek Powered Studios, says Paper Mario boosts creativity and makes mundane tasks less boring:
+Micah Bond, SEO Team Lead at Geek Powered Studios says Paper Mario helps when you need to be creative:

-”I find this soundtrack useful for tasks that require a lot of creative thinking or problem solving.
-It also tends to take the boredom out of mundane tasks like data entry.
+”I find these soundtracks useful for are tasks that require a lot of creative thinking or problem solving.
+It also tend to take the boredom out of mundane tasks like data entry.